EnviDat/ckanext-passwordless_api/README.md

 - **<CKAN_HOST>/api/3/action/passwordless_revoke_api_token**
   - Description: If logged in, revoke the current API token.
 - **<CKAN_HOST>/api/3/action/passwordless_get_user**
   - Description: Get user details, given their API token.
     Also resets and returns a new API token (i.e. renewal).
+    Fails silently if the user is not logged in.

 ## Using the cookie in an Authorization header